objektwerks/jfreechart.image.map/README.md

 Note
 ----
->While it's possible to persisten a chart to a file; creating an image map falls short.
+>While it's possible to persist a chart to a file; creating an image map effectively fails.
 See Chart.

 Build
 -----